BobAubouin/hypotension_pred/README.md

 ### Dev / Contribution

 In addition, you can add the optional build `dev`.
-So you will download the python packages required to develop on the project (unit test, linter, formatter).
+So you will download the Python packages required to develop the project (unit test, linter, formatter).

 ```bash
 git clone https://github.com/BobAubouin/hypotension_pred hp_pred